Fotolog: History

-It also appeared that a new team based in Spain controlled Fotolog under a different legal entity.
-A letter from the new Fotolog team was published on fotolog.com/about where they explained their vision of building a good social network that priorities user wellbeing and advocating for a meaningful and healthy way of using social network.
-The letter also announced the policy of "One post per day" for all community, which seems to be an extension of the old Fotolog's signature feature but given a new purpose.

 The last activity on the redesigned Fotolog website was recorded on March 13, 2019.
 Following this, Thinking Different, a company owned by serial domain name investor Kevin Macpherson, purchased the domain names for an undisclosed amount.
 Fotolog.com appeared as a completely new website on November 14, 2019.
 The new Fotolog.com presents itself as an online magazine.
 According to its WHOIS credentials, it now appears to be based in Brčko, Bosnia and Herzegovina.

 Usage

 The website used to offer both free and subscription accounts.
 The free version was ad-supported, and it limited users to uploading one picture per day and having only 20 comments (in their "guestbook").
 The free user could also customize their page and add other fotologs into their "Friends/Favorites" list.

 Paying members, known as "Gold Camera patrons" were allowed to upload up to 6 pictures a day and to have 200 comments per photo.
 Subsequent changes allowed Gold Camera members to comment on any guestbook that was full.
 Other features included customized photo-headings and having the most recent image appear beside the member's name when commenting on other photoblogs.

 However, the 2019 version was free for everyone and limited everyone to only post one photo per day in order to, according to the team letter, end the overuse of social networking today and the meaningless consumption of content.

 The old Fotolog had "groups" which consisted of users focusing on a certain topic, and were managed by Fotolog users themselves.
 Fotolog groups allowed 50 photos per day.
 These photos might be added by any registered member.
 However, the "groups" feature was no longer available in the newer version.

 Some site users, mainly in Chile, Argentina, Brazil and Spain, created so-called "dedicated fotologs" on their favorite actors and musicians, with images and information about them.

 In Argentina and Uruguay, Fotolog gave rise to a fashion trend, called 'Flogger'.
 Chilean urban group pokemones made use of Fotolog.